HenokB/HenokB/README.md

 ### I just like 0s and 1s.

-- 👯 I’m looking to work on research based projects.
+- 👯 I’m looking to work on research-based projects.
-- ⚡ Fun fact: I'm comprising a serious of notes on quantum chromodynamics.
+- ⚡ Fun fact: I'm comprising a series of notes on quantum chromodynamics.

 ### ⚙️ &nbsp;GitHub Analytics